 How to perform the lying leg raise:

-- As with the plank lay on the floor but this time on your back and place your hands either underneath your glutes or out to the sides to stabilize yourself.
+- As with the plank, lay on the floor but this time on your back, placing your hands either underneath your glutes or out to the sides to stabilize yourself.

 - Keeping your legs straight, lift them off the floor and up to a 90-degree angle above your body.